otrv4/otrv4/otrv4.md

 ### User Profile

 OTRv4 introduces a user profile.
-The user profile contains the Cramer-Shoup long term public key, signed information about supported versions, a signed profile expiration date, and a singed optional transition signature.
+The user profile contains the ElGamal long term public key, signed information about supported versions, a signed profile expiration date, and a singed optional transition signature.